Provision in Accounting (IAS 37): Examples & Journal Entries

 Remote (very unlikely) → No disclosure required

-Provision Accounting – IFRS vs US GAAP
+IFRS vs US GAAP Provision Accounting

 AspectIFRS (IAS 37)US GAAP (ASC 450)

-Terminology“Provision”“Accrued liability” or “loss contingency”
+Terminology“Provision”“Accrued liability” / “loss contingency”

-Recognition ThresholdProbable (> 50%)Probable (similar, but less defined)
+Recognition ThresholdProbable (>50%)Probable (similar, less defined)

 DiscountingRequired for long-term provisionsPermitted but not required